 Impact on women using loan products

 Having access to banking institutions technically gave women the right to access loan products, but lender discrimination largely prevented women from participating in the market.
-This was, however, the start of women being able to actually build credit in their names.
+This was, however, the start of women being able to actually build credit under their names.

 1963: The Equal Pay Act